2018 Speaker Bios

-Since 2007, Brent has led C-, V-, and Director-level searches on behalf of Sequoia Capital, Google Ventures, Earlybird Venture Capital, DFJ, and other top-tier VCs.
-His global assignments include clients such as Google, Eventbrite, Unity, Zalando, D-Wave, SoundCloud, and YouTube.
+Brent has led C- and V-level searches on behalf of Sequoia Capital, Accel, Lakestar, Redpoint, GV (Google Ventures), Andreessen Horowitz, Earlybird Venture Capital, DFJ, and other top-tier VCs.
+His global assignments since 2007 include clients such as Google, Eventbrite, Skyscanner, Nubank, Unity, Zalando, Qualtrics, D-Wave, SoundCloud, and YouTube.
+Prior to launching Motive in 2015, he was a Partner with Parker Remick, where he contributed significantly to the firm’s growth and its VC relations in the US and Europe.
+Previously, he cofounded and led a Bay Area ecommerce startup that achieved a Number 1 ranking by BizRate — topping Amazon, Overstock, and 4,000+ other retailers in overall customer satisfaction.
 With two decades of Silicon Valley experience as a founder, COO, and product leader, Brent especially loves serving innovative startups.
-Prior to launching Motive in 2015, he was a Partner with the search firm Parker Remick.
-He has published over 200 articles for Wired, Outside, National Geographic Adventure, and other outlets, and he holds a dual-major in Sociology & Urban Studies from Brandeis University.
+He has also published over 200 articles for Wired, Outside, National Geographic Adventure, and other outlets.
+Originally from Canada, Brent holds a dual-major in Sociology & Urban Studies from Brandeis University.

 Before joining Conversica, Werner was Vice President of Engineering for Ticketmaster, where he led the team that built out the order processing service behind Ticketmaster’s new TM+ product.
 Prior to that, he was Vice President of Technology and Product at Wetpaint, a Seattle startup attempting to revolutionize the publishing industry.
 Previously, he served as Vice President for Application Architecture at Expedia, where he modernized Expedia’s applications through the migration to a Service Oriented Architecture.
 Werner also worked at Amazon.com, where he managed the teams that owned Gifting, Repeat Purchases and Rich Media and was CTO of MAYA Viz, an information visualization start-up acquired by General Dynamics.
 Werner holds a Ph.D. from the Technische Universität München in Theoretical Nuclear Physics.